-The point is that we have some experience with all of the Walt Disney World hotels at Christmas, and we thought we’d share our favorites.
-While our Free Self-Guided Yuletide Tour at Walt Disney World post covers a lot of the same ground in terms of an explanation of the decor at each resort, this post balances both the beauty and the practical side of things.
+For those who aren’t planning a hotel stay, but want to visit the best resorts during the holiday season, refer to our Free Self-Guided Yuletide Tour at Walt Disney World.
+That covers a lot of the same ground in terms of an explanation of the decor at each resort, but this post balances both the beauty and the practical side of things.
 In other words, which resorts are best for a Christmas-time stay, not just which ones you should visit.

 With that said, there really is no ‘one-size fits all’ recommendation.
 Some people will love the rustic charm of two of our top choices, and others will find that isn’t their cup of tea.
 Some people will want to be as close to Magic Kingdom as possible for its holiday offerings, and others might prefer Christmas at Animal Kingdom.
 This list is based on our personal preferences, so consider your own accordingly.

-Let’s take a look at the Top 10 Walt Disney World resort hotels at Christmas…
+Let’s take a look at the Top 10+ Walt Disney World resort hotels at Christmas…

-Pop Century’s decorations are mostly found in its lobby, where there is a retro-inspired style, and decorations that might’ve graced houses in the 1950s.
+Decorations at both are mostly found in its lobby.
+Pop Century features retro-inspired style, with items that might’ve graced houses in the 1950s.
 There’s also a fun Christmas background music loop.
-Two more variables that potentially give Pop Century appeal is that a lot of guests decorate their room windows (more than any other resort, in our anecdotal experience) and the Cast Members here seem to have fun with the holidays.
+It’s a similar story at Art of Animation, albeit with character drawings and other artistic items gracing trees and displays.
+Two more variables that potentially provide appeal is that a lot of guests decorate their room windows (more than any other resort, in our anecdotal experience) and the Cast Members here seem to have fun with the holidays.

 Especially disappointing is the Polynesian’s lack of a tall, “icon” Christmas tree.
 Following the removal of the water feature in the lobby, there’s now enough room here for a jaw-dropping tree as the centerpiece.
 Yet, nothing.
-Instead, the resort upgraded from a small Christmas tree to a moderate sized one this year.
+Instead, the resort upgraded from a small Christmas tree to a moderate sized one.
 Unfortunately, that’s not enough.
 If this resort were decorated to its full potential, it’d easily be in the top 5, especially when you consider its ease of access for both Magic Kingdom and Epcot during the holiday season.

 Beyond the centerpiece, the whole lobby is thoroughly decorated, with gorgeous vintage-inspired decorations throughout it that include a bunch of seaside and amusement park puns.
 There’s also a moderately-sized tree in the outdoor courtyard.
 Even though they are lacking the icon tree and flash of other centerpiece displays, BoardWalk Inn is an excellent resort at Christmas, and the whole here is really more than the sum of its parts.
 It’s easy to underestimate BoardWalk at Christmas, but the vibe is great.